101 Practical Beekeeping

 The course runs for five weeks.
-Each class is two and a half hours in duration for a total of 12.5 hours of instruction.
+Each class is three hours in duration for a total of 15 hours of instruction.
 Participants must attend at least four class sessions to be eligible for the certificate of completion.
 In addition to in class time participants will be expected to complete four short homework assignments and a comprehensive final exam.

 - Handling beekeeping equipment: a dry run on moving all the components of the hive around), lighting the smoker and keeping it going